admclamb/your-weather2/README.md

 ## Getting Started

-Fork and clone this repo / or download, and register api keys from openweather and newsData.io. use them in .env file and name accordingly to keys in the api folder.
+Fork and clone this repo / or download, and register api keys from [OpenWeather](https://openweathermap.org/api) and [NewsData.io](https://newsdata.io/).
+Then, use them in .env file and name accordingly to keys in the api folder.

 ## Deployed version